adoptium/temurin-build/RELEASING.md

 <details>
 <summary>Eclipse OpenJ9/OMR releases</summary>

-### NOTE: Temurin does not ship OpenJ9 releases so this section has been collapsed as it it not required by anyone performing the Temurin release process
+### NOTE1: Temurin does not ship OpenJ9 releases so this section has been collapsed as it it not required by anyone performing the Temurin release process

 - The OpenJ9 releases are based on three codebases
   - https://github.com/eclipse-openj9/openj9-omr (a platform abstraction layer which OpenJ9 builds use, based on https://github.com/eclipse/omr)